comunica/comunica/engines/config-query-sparql/config/README.md

 This directory contains the default configuration files for Comunica SPARQL.

-Guides on how to change these configuration files can be found on our [website](https://comunica.dev/docs/modify/).
+Guides on how to change these configuration files and package them into a new engine can be found on our [website](https://comunica.dev/docs/modify/).

 ## Directory structure